-Any other extension names will be replaced by "???".
+Any other extension names will be replaced with "???".
 The MIME extension are respected by the web browser when you download a file from the built-in web server so you should always only store files with one of the above extension.

-3. The file "0.yyy" occupies the first 4K byte slot, "1.yyy" occupies the second slot... the "Y.yyy" occupies the 35th slot.
+4. The file space is divided into 128 "slots" with each "slot" occupying 2K bytes.
+The file "Z000.yyy" occupies the first slot, "Z001.yyy" occupies the 2nd slot ..., and the file "Z127.yyy" the last 2K slot.

-- 4. The next 400 files can only use the file name "Zxxx.yyy". where the xxx part of the filename is a 3 digit decimal number which can be any number from 000 to 399.
-The yyy part is an extension and the same as what's described in (2) above. - 5.
-"Z000.yyy" occupies the 36th slot, "Z001.yyy" occupies the 37th slot .., and the file "Z399.yyy" occupies the last 4K slot. - 6.
-Any file may occupy more than 1 slot so you can specify "0.yyy" to occupy the entire 1740K bytes of the file space.
-Or you can configure "Z000.yyy" to occupy 20K (=5 slots) from the 36th slot, and the next valid file should only start from Z005.yyy. i.e. If you want to allocate 20K bytes of file space to file Z000.yyy you cannot use any file name Z001, Z002, Z003 and Z004, otherwise these file will corrupt the file space of Z000.yyy. - 7.
+- 5. Any file may occupy more than 1 slot so you can specify "Z000.yyy" to occupy the entire 256K bytes of the file space.
+Or you can configure "Z000.yyy" to occupy the first 5 slots (10K total) and the next valid file should start from Z005.yyy which can occupy the next 10 slots (20K bytes total). i.e. If you want to allocate 10K bytes of file space to file Z000.yyy you cannot not use name any file Z001, Z002, Z003 and Z004, otherwise these file will corrupt the file space of Z000.yyy - 6.
 This means that the programmer will have to design the file space carefully and determine how to best use the file structure to provide the right balance between the number of data files and the amount of data space allocated to each data file.